kritisen/kritisen.github.io/_posts/2017-01-02-ga4gh-beacon-network.md

 layout: post
 title:  "Google search for genomic data"
 image: /img/hello_world.jpeg
+subtitle: Change is coming to the world of genomics
+bigimg: /img/path.jpg
 ---

 GA4GH (Global Alliance for Genomics and Health) http://genomicsandhealth.org/ talks about building